paul-mccormack/bicep-build-tests/README.md

 ## Warning example

-I've included a commented paramater at the top of the Bicep template which is not used.
+I've included a commented parameter at the top of the Bicep template which is not used.

 ```
 //uncomment the parameter below to trigger a warning